Firstset/hl-dune-exporter/spec.md

 - Insert data in batch to Dune API
 - The configuration parameters listed in the Parameters section below are supported
 - Configuration parameters are loaded from a config.toml file
-- The script is assumed to be run daily every day at the same time, so it should load the last 24h of data but avoid data from the current hour as it is not complete and we want to remain stateless
+- Running the script clears the data in the table before inserting new data
+- Data is inserted in daily batches
+- We backfill data from the current day to the look back period

 ## Parameters